gmboowa/Bunya-ONT-Gen/README.md

 ### Prerequisites

-Nextflow (≥22.x)
+- Nextflow (≥22.x)

-Docker (or Podman/Singularity; examples below use Docker)
+- Docker (or Podman/Singularity

-macOS on Apple Silicon: Colima recommended (see specs below)
+- macOS on Apple Silicon: *Colima* recommended

 ### Databases

-Built-in: The pipeline includes default databases with viral coverage (no extra setup required).
+- Built-in: The pipeline includes default databases with viral coverage (no extra setup required).

-Custom: You can point to your own Kraken2 DB (e.g., from Ben Langmead’s “Index Zone”) via the pipeline’s DB parameter.
+- Custom: You can point to your own Kraken2 DB (e.g., from Ben Langmead’s “Index Zone”) via the pipeline’s DB parameter.

-Popular source of ready-made Kraken2 indices: Index Zone by Ben Langmead.
+**Popular source of ready-made Kraken2 indices**.
 If using a custom DB, ensure it matches your architecture (and Kraken2 version), and provide the DB path to the workflow (e.g., --kraken2_db /path/to/kraken2_db).

-Resource specs (CPU/RAM/Disk)
+**Resource specs (CPU/RAM/Disk)**

-Minimums depend on DB size and sample count.
+- Minimums depend on DB size and sample count.
 Suggested starting points:

-CPU: 4–8 vCPUs (set higher for faster throughput)
+- CPU: 4–8 vCPUs (set higher for faster throughput)

-RAM: 16–32 GB (Kraken2 is memory-intensive; enable memory mapping if tight)
+- RAM: 16–32 GB (Kraken2 is memory-intensive; enable memory mapping if tight)

-Disk: 50–200 GB free (DB + work directory + outputs)
+- Disk: 50–200 GB free (DB + work directory + outputs)

-Concurrency: Limit with -process.maxForks if running on a laptop.
+- Concurrency: Limit with -process.maxForks if running on a laptop.

-Example (Apple Silicon, using Colima)
+- Example (Apple Silicon, using Colima)

 ### Start a dedicated Colima VM for Docker containers